Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Enter the appropriate path to move the file.
 Alternatively, click the [SEARCH] button to determine the path to move the file.

 - [SEARCH]
 Click this button to determine the path to move the file.
-The *Select file* window is displayed.
+The *Select file* window is displayed, see [Select file](#select-file).
 Select the folder where the file must be moved.

 **Import from an external SFTP server**

 - *Import from SFTP server*
-Click the drop-down menu to select the appropriate option (Yes/No).
+Click the drop-down menu to select the appropriate option (**Yes/No**).